Creative Commons: Creative Commons network

 Until April 2018, Creative Commons had over 100 affiliates working in over 75 jurisdictions to support and promote CC activities around the world.
 In 2018 this affiliate network has been restructured into a network organisation.
 The network no longer relies on affiliate organisation but on individual membership organised in Chapter.

+Hungary

+Creative Commons Hungary was the affiliated network of Creative Commons in Hungary.
+The non-profit organization was founded in Budapest, Hungary in 2008 and was deleted from the official registry on February 6, 2017.

 Japan

 Creative Commons Japan (CC Japan/CCJP) is the affiliated network of Creative Commons in Japan.

 In 2003, the International University GLOCOM held a meeting for the CC Japan preparation.

 In March 2004, CC Japan was launched by GLOCOM University.
 CC Japan is the world's second CC affiliated network (the first is in America).

 In March 2006, CC Japan become the NPO and be in motion.
 In the same month, the CC founder Lawrence Lessig came to Japan to be one of the main holders of the open ceremony.

 Within the same year, between May and June, different international events were held in Japan, including iSummit 06 and the first through third rounds of CCJP.

 In February 2007, the ICC x ClipLife 15 second CM competition was held.
 In June, iSummit 07 was held.
 In July, the fourth CCJP was held.
 On July 25, Tokyo approved Nobuhiro Nakayama (中山信弘) to become the NGO chairman of CCJP.

 In 2008, Taipie ACIA joined CCJP.
 The main theme music which was chosen by CCJP was announced.